Object file

-An object file is a computer file containing object code, that is, machine code output of an assembler or compiler.
+An object file is a file that contains machine code or bytecode, as well as other data and metadata, generated by a compiler or assembler from source code during the compilation or assembly process.
+The machine code that is generated is known as object code.

 The object code is usually relocatable, and not usually directly executable.
 There are various formats for object files, and the same machine code can be packaged in different object file formats.
 An object file may also work like a shared library.

-In addition to the object code itself, object files may contain metadata used for linking or debugging, including: information to resolve symbolic cross-references between different modules, relocation information, stack unwinding information, comments, program symbols, debugging or profiling information.
+The metadata that object files may include can be used for linking or debugging; it includes information to resolve symbolic cross-references between different modules, relocation information, stack unwinding information, comments, program symbols, and debugging or profiling information.
 Other metadata may include the date and time of compilation, the compiler name and version, and other identifying information.